pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic--Maths-Libraries.md

 * TRS80/Color Genie
 * CCE MC-1000

-The library can be linked with the following options: `-fp-mode=mbf32 -lmbf32` The library isn't distributed with z88dk, but can be downloaded, compiled and used on 8080 targets (See https://github.com/z88dk/z88dk/blob/master/libsrc/math/mbf32/z80/math_mbf32.asm for details).
+The library can be linked with the following options: `--math-mbf32` The library isn't distributed with z88dk, but can be downloaded, compiled and used on 8080 targets (See https://github.com/z88dk/z88dk/blob/master/libsrc/math/mbf32/z80/math_mbf32.asm for details).

-## `-ldaimath32` - (32 bit maths extracted from the DAI target) - 8080/z80/z180/z80n
+## DAI Math - (32 bit maths extracted from the DAI target) - 8080/z80/z180/z80n

 This maths library was extracted from the DAI computer, it offers, a 4 byte, 7 bit exponent, 24 bit mantissa floating point number.
 It's of particular interest since the whole library is shipped with z88dk and provides an 8080 library.

-## `-lmbf64` - (64 bit maths from Microsoft) - z80
+## MBF64 - (64 bit maths from Microsoft) - z80

 Support has been added for the (8 byte, 8 bit exponent, 56 bit mantissa) Microsoft double precision library.
 This is available for machines that run Microsoft BASIC and the appropriate entry points have been located.
 To date, the following machines are supported:

 * VTech Laser 500
 * TRS80/Color Genie

-The library can be linked with the following options: `-fp-mode=mbf64 -lmbf64`

 mbf64 can be used with sccz80.

 ## `-lmath32` - (32 bit maths using IEEE-754 format) - z80/z180/z80n

 math32 provides a 32 bit floating point format that is mostly compliant with IEEE-754, which is also the native floating point format of sdcc.
-The library can be used with both sccz80 and zsdcc using the following options:
+The library can be used with both sccz80 and zsdcc.

-`-fp-mode=ieee -lmath32 -Cc-D__MATH_MATH32 -D__MATH_MATH32 -pragma-define:CLIB_32BIT_FLOAT=1`

 `math32` supports the z180 and ZX Spectrum Next z80n hardware multiply instructions, providing accelerated performance for both these platforms.
 The z80 CPU is supported through emulation of the hardware multiply format `16_8x8`, and also provides good performance.